srinivassaitangudu/helpers1/docs/work_tools/git/all.git.how_to_guide.md

       > git checkout my_feature
       > git merge origin/master
       ```
-- Repeat Steps 4-7 as needed
 - Request a review of your work by making a pull request (PR)
   - Verify that your work is ready for a review by going through this checklist:
     - The PR is self-contained
     - The latest `master` has been merged into the feature branch
-    - All files in the PR have been linted with `linter.py`
+    - All files in the PR have been linted with our Linter tool
+      (`i lint --files="..."`)
     - All tests pass
   - If your work is ready for review, make a pull request
     - Use the GitHub UI (for now; we may replace with a script).
 Go to the
       branch on the web interface and push "Compare & pull request"
-    - Make sure that GP and Paul are assigned as reviewers, as well as anyone
-      else who may be interested
-    - Make sure that GP and Paul are assigned as assignees
+    - Assign appropriate people as reviewers (when in doubt, ask your team lead)
   - Follow up on all comments and mark as resolved any requested changes that
     you resolve